 I wrote this post in June 2016 and simply forgot to publish it.
 Having had a bit of a BLOG clear-out over Christmas where I’ve binned about thirty part-written blogs where I found myself just banging on again and again about the same old thing.
 However there were a couple I decided to keep and this is one of them, just for personal reasons.
+We lost my Dad a few months after this photo was taken, so it’s all the more treasured as the last one of “Mrs Brown’s boys” as my mother now proudly calls it.

 I was thrilled to receive a letter in May, indicating that the Prime Minister wished to put forward my name to Her Majesty the Queen, recommending that I be appointed an Officer of the Order of the British Empire (OBE) for services to policing and mental health.
 Since the announcement, I have been smiling broadly and have laughed out loud a few times, overwhelmed by messages of support from frontline police officers as well as mental health professionals and members of the public.
 I was delighted but surprised to receive three very lovely letters from Chief Constables Phil GORMLEY and Simon COLE as well as Commander Christine JONES – the last three national policing leads on mental health.
 It has all been truly humbling but most of all because of those remarks received from people with experience of the police and our mental health system whilst in crisis – those have meant the most.
 Thank you to everyone who offered congratulations.